zeixcom/ui-element/docs-src/pages/api/functions/on.md

 [`Effect`](../type-aliases/Effect.md)\<[`ComponentProps`](../type-aliases/ComponentProps.md), `E`\>

+Effect function that manages the event listener

 ## Since

 0.12.0

 ## Throws

-- if the provided handler is not an event listener or a provider function
+When the provided handler is not a function